-OPER/ ATIONS RELATED SE CURIT ΓY RΕ ELAT ED GEI GENERAL SAFETY TY PE I TYPE I П TY PE III OTHER MISC.
-INFRACTION S.AF.E Failure to follow Motor Vehicle Operations Rules and Regulations (point accumulation within a rolling 12-month period from most recent violation) Failure to Display Proper Identification Bypass Procedures h) Wait Procedures at ates or Secured ure to Respond to a 1.
-Part 1500 oospacoos security No or Improper Sign on Vehicle Violating 5-foot Clearance Display or Use of an Invalid ID Badge (Lost, Stolen, Deactivated, Expired) Improper Use of Air Crew PIN Leaving an Access Point Unattended Leaving a Security Door in "Time Override" Using Security Doors for Other than Official or Authorized Use / Improper Use of Employee Bypass Fortal Forcing a Security Door Piggybacking/Tailgating Failure to Comply with Compliance Testing ort Procedures Leaving Prohibited Items Unattended in a Secure Area / Failure to Inventory or Log Prohibited Items Failure to Enforce STEBS Procedures Loaning/Borrowing an ID Badge to/from Another Person.
-Using a Different Badge Other than the Company Badgeholder is Working for.
-Abuse of Security Key Privilege (Loaning/Borrowing Keys to/from Others) Duplication/Reproduction of Port of Seattle ID Media Failure to Pay Any Fine within 14 Days Failure to Submit to Inspection / Screening Bypassing Security Checkpoint to Board a Flight or Meet and Assist an Inbound Passenger Lost/Stolen POS ID Badge Actions Resulting in TSA Fine to the Port Violation Regulations not s of Rules at t Covered El 1st Offense 4 Points Remedial Training within 7 Days 1-Day (Confiscation 3-D 3-Day Confiscation of Badge, \$200.00 Fine, Remedial SIDA Training by Offender and his/her Supervisor/Manager.
-Revocation of Escorting Procedures for 2 Years.
-2-Year Revocation of Airport ID Badge/Security Area Keys/Access Cancelled.
-Firearms and Explosive Material Violations are Non-appealable.
-48-Hour Waiting Period/\$250.00 Fine ation Written War Employ mployer 2nd Offense 6 Points 1-Day Suspension of AOA, SIDA and Restricted Area Privileges onfiscation ing by Offe 7-Day Confisc Supervisor r/Manag ger.
-Training by y Offend er and 48-Hour Waiting Period/\$250.00 Fine Source of the Violatio \$50.00 Fine to and Letter to I o Applicable to E 3rd Offense 9 Points 14-Day Suspension of AOA, SIDA and Restricted Area Privileges Confiscation raining by (PLUS Vehicle/Equip PLUS Vehicle Remo Permanent Revocation of ID Badge ssed through to the S \$100.00 Fine to and Letter to I ines/Notifications als 4th Offense 12 Points Permanent Revocation of AOA, SIDA and Restricted Area Privileges Permanent Revocation of Airport ID Badge/Security Area Keys/Access Cancelled Pa All Fi
+OPERA TIONS RELATED SEC URIT YRE LATE D GENERAL SAFETY TY PE I TYPE I s ТҮРЕ Ш OTHER MISC.
+INFRACTION Operation (point acc S.AF.E to follow Motor Vehicle ns Rules and Regulations umulation within a rolling a period from most recent violation) Failure to Display Proper Identification Failure to Follow Employee Bypass Procedures (items being carried through) Failure to Follow Stop and Wait Procedures at Vehicle Gates, Pedestrian Gates or Secured Doors Failure to Challenge or Failure to Respond to a Challenge Violation of ASP or 49 CFR Part 1500 Failure to Report Security Violations or Suspicious Activity No or Improper Sign on Vehicle Violating 5-foot Clearance Display or Use of an Invalid ID Badge (Lost, Stolen, Deactivated, Expired) Improper Use of Air Crew PIN Leaving an Access Point Unattended Leaving a Security Door in "Time Override" Unattended Using Security Doors for Other than Official or Authorized Use / Improper Use of Employee Bynass Portal Forcing a Security Door Piggybacking/Tailgating Failure to Comply with Compliance Testing ort Procedures Leaving Prohibited Items Unattended in a Secure Area / Failure to Inventory or Log Prohibited Items Failure to Enforce STEBS Procedures Loaning/Borrowing an ID Badge to/from Another Person.
+Using a Different Badge Other than the Commany Badgebolder is Working for Abuse of Security Key Privilege (Loaning/Borrowing Keys to/from Others) Duplication/Reproduction of Port of Seattle ID Media Failure to Pay Any Fine within 14 Days Failure to Submit to Inspection / Screening Bypassing Security Checkpoint to Board a Flight or Meet and Assist an Inbound Passenger Lost/Stolen POS ID Badge Actions Resulting in TSA Fine to the Port Violations of Rules a Regulations not Covered E 1st Offense 4 Points Remedial Training within 7 Days 1-Day ( Confiscatio 3-D 3-Day Confiscation of Badge, \$200.00 Fine, Remedial SIDA Training by Offender and his/her Supervisor/Manager.
+2-Year Revocation of Airport ID Badge/Security Are Revocation of Escorting Procedures for 2 Years.
+Explosive Material Violations are Non-appealable.
+48-Hour Waiting Period/\$250.00 Fine ation Written Warning to Employee mployer 2nd Offense 6 Points 1-Day Suspension of AOA, SIDA and Restricted Area Privileges Training by Offender and his/her Supervisor/Manager 7-Day Confisca \$400.00 Fi his/her Sι nent Revo pervisor Manage r. - by Offen der and 48-Hour Waiting Period/\$250.00 Fine ource of the Viol \$50.00 Fine to Employee and Letter to Employer o Applicable to E 3rd Offense 14-Day Suspension of AOA, SIDA and Restricted Area Privileges on of Badge Offender a PLUS Vehicle/Eq PLUS Vehicle P Permanent Revocation of ID Badge ssed through to the S \$100.00 Fine to Employee and Letter to Employer ines/Notifications als 4th Offense 12 Points Permanent Revocation of AOA, SIDA and Restricted Area Privileges Permane nt Revoca tion of Airp oort ID Bac lge/Securi ty Area Key ys/Access ( Cancelled Pa All Fi